Joel Bean

-Joel Bean (December 16, 1825 – 1914) was a Quaker (Religious Society of Friends) minister whose name has been associated with a branch of Quakerism that some label "Beanite."
+Joel Bean (December 16, 1825 – 1914) was a Quaker minister who, along with his wife Hannah Bean, started the independent tradition of Beanite Quakerism.

+Early life

 Bean was born in Alton, New Hampshire.
 His parents were John and Elizabeth Hill Bean.
-He attended Friends Boarding School in Ohio.
-He moved to Iowa in 1853, where he taught school in West Branch.
+He attended the Friends Boarding School in Providence, Rhode Island.
+He moved to Iowa in 1853, and his parents joined him in 1855, and the rest of his immediate family soon after.
+He taught school in West Branch from 1855 to 1861.
+In 1858, he was recorded as a minister by the Red Cedar Monthly Meeting.

-Bean met Hannah Elliot Shipley (1830–1909) from Philadelphia, Pennsylvania, during a trip she took to Iowa.
-In 1859 they got married at the Orange Street Meeting House in Philadelphia and settled back in West Branch.
-They visited the Sandwich Islands (Hawaii) from 1861 to 1862 as Quaker ministers.
-Joel was appointed clerk of the Iowa Yearly Meeting (Iowa Yearly Meeting) in 1867, and the couple went on a ministry tour of Europe from 1872 to 1873.
+Bean met Hannah Elliot Shipley (1830–1909), from Philadelphia, Pennsylvania, during a trip she took to Iowa in 1857.
+They were married on June 29, 1859, at the Orange Street Meeting House in Philadelphia and settled back in West Branch.

-When they returned from the trip to Europe the Beans learned of the revival that had been springing up among Friends in Iowa.
-The revivalists insisted that people need to be "saved" and "entire sanctified", beliefs that were taught by the early Friends in some form, including George Fox.
-The revivalists brought programmed (planned) worship, more emotional worship, and paid pastors into their meetings; the Beans disagreed with these things and eventually started their own association of Friends, with their beliefs becoming known as Beanite Quakerism.

-Joel died in Hawaii in 1914, and Hannah died in California in 1909.

-Religion
+Career

+The Beans traveled to Hawaii from 1861-1862 as Quaker ministers.
+In 1867, Joel Bean was appointed Clerk of Iowa Yearly Meeting, which he held until 1872.
+The Beans left Iowa from 1872-1873 to visit Quakers in England, Scotland, and Ireland.
+In 1875, they temporarily relocated to Providence, Rhode Island, where they enrolled their daughters and taught at the Friends Boarding School.